Neonatal Nurses

 Certification or Licensing

-Neonatal nurses who work in critical care may become certified in neonatal critical care nursing by the AACN Certification Corporation, a subsidiary of the American Association of Critical-Care Nurses (AACN).
-Applicants must hold an unrestricted registered nurse license, have completed a graduate-level advanced practice program that includes a minimum of 500 supervised clinical hours, pay an application fee, and take and pass a three-and-one-half-hour exam.
+Neonatal nurses who work in critical care may earn the CCRN (Neonatal) credential from the AACN Certification Corporation, a subsidiary of the American Association of Critical-Care Nurses (AACN).
+Applicants must hold an unrestricted registered nurse license and take and pass an examination.
+They also must complete one of the following clinical practice hour requirement options:

 Experience, Skills, and Personality Traits